psehgaft/Hybrid_cloud_ecosystems/README.md

 </details>

 ## 3. Security and Data Protection

-> **_NOTE:_** This part of the laboratory has already been provisioned, to focus on the deployment of the ecosystem's own services.
+**_NOTE:_** This part of the laboratory has already been provisioned, to focus on the deployment of the ecosystem's own services.
+For this section only the validation part has to be carried out.

 <details>
 <summary> Governance </summary>